The iUniversity

 French Classical Music of the Romantic Era

-Franck, who like Bach before him, was considered by the academics to be only a simple ‘church organist.’
-He was completely misunderstood by the musical establishment of Paris, but he had attracted all of the talent to his organ class at the conservatoire where, banned from teaching composition, he taught his students improvisation, which is basically the same thing.
+César Franck, who like Bach before him, was considered by the academics to be a simple church organist.
+Therefore, it was a puzzle to the musical establishment of Paris that he had attracted the most talented young student composers in the city to his organ class at the Conservatoire National Supérieur de Musique et de Danse de Paris where, banned from teaching composition, he taught his students improvisation, which is basically the same thing.
 Students flocked to these organ classes, many not even being enrolled.
-Debussy audited Franck’s classes and held the master in great esteem thoughout his lifetime.
-It was Franck’s passionate string quartet of the same period that set a new tone for string quartet writing and it was the inspirations for Debussy’s own quartet.

 The Mysterious Ernest Fanelli

-The person who first discovered upper-partial impressionist harmony was a Frenchman named Ernest Fanelli (1860-1917).
-He is basically an unknown composer today, but I discovered him over 40 years ago through my research.
-He wrote music that stacked chords up to the 13th and beyond as early as 1886, before any other known composer.
-There is not a lot of published information about Fanelli, but Debussy did know him.
+There is not a lot of published information about Fanelli, but Debussy knew him.
 It is claimed that during the 1890s, Debussy was so sensitive to the claims that Fanelli was the source of Debussy’s musical style that he tried to avoid being seen listening to Fanelli’s work.
 It is also said that the poet Ezra Pound recalled an episode where he was sitting in a restaurant listening to Fanelli play a composition on the piano when Debussy walked in.
 As soon as Debussy saw Fanelli, he turned and walked out.

 I soon discovered that Constantine von Sternberg had been right, at least in one regard: the works of Fanelli were pure “Afternoon of a Faun” or “Daphnis and Chloe”, at least in technique, and they predated the Debussy-Ravel-Satie works by many years.
 But, as I also soon discovered, they were not as talented as the works of the two slightly younger men, although they had had the advantage of being “firsts” … Debussy was the genius who had distilled Fanelli into immortality!

 The first part of Fanelli’s Tableaux symphoniques was composed in 1883.
 There are some very original harmonies in this work.
 For example, one place where a succession of diminished 5ths and minor 7ths, proceeding by similar motion are imitated by the 7th in two upper parts.
 These create a string of major thirds derived from the whole tone scale.
+Let us look at this example from part two of the same work, composed in 1886.

 Now here are examples of the kinds of chords in Fanelli’s Le Cauchemar of 1888:

 The composer who was to fully create impressionist harmony was Éric Satie (1866 –1925).
 He lived in Paris and most certainly knew Fanelli.
 Satie’s Sarabandes of 1887 show us for the first time, the full impressionist harmonies of major and minor 7ths and 9th chords.
-The sparsity of this work and the two Gymnopédie of 1887 was clearly inspired by the opening chords of Chabrier’s opera Le roi malgré lui.

 The First Five Measures of Eric Satie’s Sarabande No. 1